No products in the cart.

 Our main goal is to teach you a few camping games that can be used in your next camping party.
 Each of the games is easy to learn and become fun within minutes.
 Try a few of these games to make your net camping event a fun one.

 This game is simple to play and is a great icebreaker.
-When the campout begins, distribute red circular stickers and give them to each camper.
+When the campout begins, distribute red circular stickers and give them as a gift to each camper.
 Choose and find a word the kids tend to say frequently.
-Words such as "camping" and "tent" are great examples of words to use.
+Words such as “camping” and “tent” are great examples of words to use.
 Make that common word prohibited and unable to say for at least an hour.

 While the campers go throughout their activities, once a kid hears someone in the game say the forbidden phrase, they give the kid a mosquito bite (a piece of the red sticker).
 By the end of the game, the kid with the most mosquito bites loses and must dispose of the other player’s mosquito bites.